Oregon Intercollegiate Football Association: 1895 season

 The teams finished the 1895 season with the following overall records:

 1896 season

 There were seven teams participating in the OIFA in 1896.
-Willamette University were crowned 'Champions.'
+Willamette University were crowned champions.

 The teams finished the 1896 season with the following records:

 1897 season

 There were six teams participating in the OIFA in 1897.
-Oregon Agricultural College Aggies were crowned 'Champions.'
-They also went on the beat the Oregon Webfoots and Washington Sun-Dodgers and with those two wins, the team proclaimed themselves the "Champions of the Northwest"..
+Oregon Agricultural College Aggies were crowned champions.
+They also went on the beat the Oregon Webfoots and Washington Sun-Dodgers and with those two wins, the team proclaimed themselves the "Champions of the Northwest".

 The teams finished the 1897 season with the following records:

+1899 season

+The OIFA was relaunched for the 1899 football season but was abruptly scuttled midseason by the November 14 withdrawal of two conference members, the University of Oregon and Oregon Agricultural College, behind charges that Willamette University was enrolling "ringers" on its books for the sole purpose of playing football.

+A story in the Eugene Guard declared: